Events

 Date

 [Alt text: A multicoloured abstract artwork by studioA artist Peter Dudding with white type that reads “Being and Belonging: Disability, Church and Community.
-An Australian College of Theology Conference 16 to 17 April, 2020”.]
+An Australian College of Theology Conference Friday 22 September 2023”.]

-Being and Belonging is a two-day conference which brings together academics, practitioners and theological educators to engage in conversation around disability and its relationship to community, church, theology and the Bible.
+Being and Belonging is a one-day conference which brings together academics, practitioners, educators, students and others to engage in conversation around disability and its relationship to community, church, theology and the Bible.

 As Christian people, leaders and scholars, we value being human and belonging together.
 We wrestle with scripture, theology and practice, taking on the big themes: identity, faith, doctrine, prayer, hope, love, sex, community.
 What if we added cognitive disability, cerebral palsy, mental health challenges and dementia to our concerns?
 How might the being and belonging of all kinds of people be blessed?
 And how might our own theology be refreshed?
 The Australian College of Theology’s inaugural conference on disability and theology will help you see the wonder that we call disability in a new way.